- What is the Adobe Creativity Scholarships program?

 Q: Is there a minimum grade point average needed to apply?

 A: While there is no minimum grade requirement to apply for this scholarship, an applicant’s academic record must show potential to succeed in a college/university program in their intended creative field.

 Q: What fields of study are supported by this scholarship?

-A: This scholarship is open, but not limited, to applicants planning to study media arts, performing arts, liberal arts, social sciences, computer science, and engineering.
+A: This scholarship is open, but not limited, to applicants planning to study media arts, performing arts, liberal arts, social sciences, computer science, and education.
 We are open to considering any field of study as long as you are able to make a connection between that field and using creativity as a force for positive social change.
 You will have an opportunity to explain that connection in your application.